Will not allow to divide Sindh in any circumstance, vows Sharjeel Memon - PakObserver

 “I have asked the government for the provision of air cooler in the jail.
 They will be distributed among all the jails of the province,” told the former minister.

-The judge commended him in reply and adjourned the hearing till May 31 while directing to produce the significant witness Zeenat Jahan in court.
+The judge commended him in reply and adjourned the hearing till May 31 while directing to produce the significant witness Zeenat Jahan in court—INP

+Will not allow to divide Sindh in any circumstance, vows Sharjeel Memon

+Former Sindh Information Minister Sharjeel Inam Memon vowed on Saturday that they will not allow dividing the province in any circumstance.